i Legal system in the BVI

 - the applicant has a good, arguable case;

-- there is a risk of the defendant dissipating his assets so that the judgment or award in favour of the claimant would go unsatisfied; and
+- there is a risk of the defendant dissipating his or her assets so that the judgment or award in favour of the claimant would go unsatisfied; and

 - it is just and convenient for the injunction to be granted.

-The Court of Appeal, however, has demonstrated a reluctance to grant worldwide relief, given the expense and inconvenience to respondents unless there is sufficient safeguards provided for by way of undertakings.37 Jurisdiction of the courts in the BVI is based on Section 24(l) of the Eastern Caribbean Supreme Court (Virgin Islands) Act 1968 and is ordinarily ancillary to the court's substantive jurisdiction.
-Typically, the freezing order is made personally against the respondent, rather than against specific assets.38 However, the BVI court can also grant an order for the 'detention, custody, or preservation' of specific assets that are the subject of a proprietary claim.39
+The Court of Appeal, however, has demonstrated a reluctance to grant worldwide relief, given the expense and inconvenience to respondents unless there are sufficient safeguards provided for by way of undertakings.43 Jurisdiction of the courts in the BVI is based on Section 24(l) of the Eastern Caribbean Supreme Court (Virgin Islands) Act 1968, and is ordinarily ancillary to the court's substantive jurisdiction.
+Typically, a freezing order is made personally against the respondent rather than against specific assets.44 However, the BVI court can also grant an order for the 'detention, custody, or preservation' of specific assets that are the subject of a proprietary claim.45

-A more drastic option than a freezing order, in which the claimant seeks the ultimate winding-up of a BVI company, would be the appointment of provisional liquidators.
-Creditors or shareholders can apply, although not persons claiming only a beneficial ownership in the company.43
+A more drastic option than a freezing order, in which a claimant seeks the ultimate winding-up of a BVI company, would be the appointment of provisional liquidators.
+Creditors or shareholders can apply, although not persons claiming only a beneficial ownership in a company.52

 There are four requirements for appointment: